SomeClown/Jackanapes/To_Do.md

     - [ ] Create logging function to track all activity above, along with "roll-back" option of some sort
 - [ ] Abstract all areas where username and path are hardcoded
     - [ ] Remove '@someclown' from code, replace with function to select user
-    - [ ] Cleanup path objects, abstract for any user
+    - [ ] cleanup path objects, abstract for any user
     - [ ] Allow user selection at startup
 - [ ] Change/add/fix argparse functionality to allow for multiple arguments/flags for same command (in other words, maybe I'd like to use "--follow" and allow file storage with a switch, or printout with another switch.
         There are several places in the code where I'd like to have this... allows better reuse of code.
         Example: "pq.py --follow <username> -print <filename> -sort <sort_method>"
 - [ ] Write output class and methods with regular print, curses print, file storage as input methods to class
+- [ ] Eliminate redundant code, calls to classes, methods, etc. ]

 ## Known bugs list